camrunr/py_hec_token_mgr/README.md

 Requirements:

 * Tested with python 3
-* Requires the requests module
+* Requires the requests and secrets modules

 # History

+* 2022-03-04
+  - Merged PR from @ragedsparrow to generate a token if one is not supplied

 * 2022-02-15 -
   - Moved the leader address to a command line arg